-References to statutes, statutory provisions or regulations (including any provision of the FCA Handbook) shall include those statutes, provisions, regulations, or FCA Rules as amended, extended, consolidated, substituted or reenacted from time to time and, in particular, references to Regulations and/or Directives of the European Union shall, where appropriate, include all domestic law and regulation enacted (or re-enacted) for the purpose of bringing such European Union law and regulation into domestic law and regulation.
+References to statutes, statutory provisions or regulations (including any provision of the FCA Handbook) shall include those statutes, provisions, regulations, or FCA Rules as amended, extended, consolidated, substituted or re-enacted from time to time and, in particular, references to Regulations and/or Directives of the European Union shall, where appropriate, include all domestic law and regulation enacted (or re-enacted) for the purpose of bringing such European Union law and regulation into domestic law and regulation.

-2. DETAILS OF THE COMPANY
+3. DETAILS OF THE COMPANY

-2.1 General information
+3.1 General information

-TM Balanced Growth Fund is an investment company with variable capital.
-It is an open-ended investment company incorporated with limited liability, registered, and incorporated in England and Wales.
+TM Balanced Growth Fund is an open-ended investment company (OEIC)incorporated with limited liability, registered, and incorporated in England and Wales.